CGCooke/Blog/_posts/2020-07-07-Bayesian-Camera-Calibration.md

 ## Conclusion
 I've been planning to write this post for about a few months, but to get here was an interesting journey, as I needed to first put many of the building blocks in place.

-I'm still on my Bayesian modelling journey, but I've been inspired by others along the way, in particular, this awesome [post](https://docs.pymc.io/notebooks/putting_workflow.html).
+I'm still on my bayesian modelling journey, but I've been inspired by others along the way, in particular, this awesome [post](https://docs.pymc.io/notebooks/putting_workflow.html).